nzakas/understandinges6/manuscript/03-Objects.md

 Anything you would be inside of square brackets while using bracket notation on object instances will also work for computed property names inside of object literals.

+## Symbols

+ECMAScript 6 symbols began as a way to create private object members, a feature JavaScript developers have long wanted.
+The focus was around creating properties that were not identified by string names.
+Any property with a string name was easy picking to access regardless of the obscurity of the name.
+The initial "private names" feature aimed to create non-string property names.
+That way, normal techniques for detecting these private names wouldn't work.

+The private names proposal eventually evolved into ECMAScript 6 symbols.
+While the implementation details remained the same (non-string values for property identifiers), TC-39 dropped the requirement that these properties be private.
+Instead, the properties would be categorized separately, being non-enumerable by default by still discoverable.

+Symbols are actually a new kind of primitive value, joining strings, numbers, booleans, `null`, and `undefined`.
+They are unique among JavaScript primitives in that they do not have a literal form.
+The ECMAScript 6 standard uses a special notation to indicate symbols, prefixing the identifier with `@@`, such as `@@create`.
+This book uses this same convention for ease of understanding.

+W> Despite the notation, symbols do not exactly map to strings beginning with "@@".
+Don't try to use string values where symbols are required.

+### Creating Symbols

+You can create a symbol by using the `Symbol` function, such as:

+    var firstName = Symbol();
+    var person = {};

+    person[firstName] = "Nicholas";
+    console.log(person[firstName]);     // "Nicholas"

+In this example, the symbol `firstName` is created and used to assign a new property on `person`.
+That symbol must be used each time you want to access that same property.
+It's a good idea to name the symbol variable appropriately so you can easily tell what the symbol represents.

+W> Because symbols are primitive values, `new Symbol()` throws an error when called.
+It's not possible to create an instance of `Symbol`, which also differentiates it from `String`, `Number`, and `Boolean`.

+The `Symbol` function accepts an optional argument that is the description of the symbol.
+The description itself cannot be used to access the property but is used for debugging purposes.
+For example:

+    var firstName = Symbol("first name");
+    var person = {};

+    person[firstName] = "Nicholas";

+    console.log("first name" in person);        // false
+    console.log(person[firstName]);             // "Nicholas"
+    console.log(firstName);                     // "Symbol(first name)"

+A symbol's description is stored internally in a property called `[[Description]]`.
+This property is read whenever the symbol's `toString()` method is called either explicitly or implicitly (as in this example).
+It is not otherwise possible to access `[[Description]]` directly from code.
+It's recommended to always provide a description to make both reading and debugging code using symbols easier.

+### Identifying Symbols

+Since symbols are primitive values, you can use the `typeof` operator to identify them.
+ECMAScript 6 extends `typeof` to return `"symbol"` when used on a symbol.
+For example:

+    var symbol = Symbol("test symbol");
+    console.log(typeof symbol);         // "symbol"

+While there are other indirect ways of determining whether a variable is a symbol, `typeof` is the most accurate and preferred way of doing so.

+### Using Symbols

+You can use symbols anywhere you would use a computed property name.
+You've already seen the use of bracket notation in the previous sections, but you can use symbols in computed object literal property names as well as with `Object.defineProperty()`, and `Object.defineProperties()`, such as:

+    var firstName = Symbol("first name");
+    var person = {
+        [firstName]: "Nicholas"
+    };

+    // make the property read only
+    Object.defineProperty(person, firstName, { writable: false });

+    var lastName = Symbol("last name");

+    Object.defineProperties(person, {
+        [lastName]: {
+            value: "Zakas",
+            writable: false
+        }
+    });

+    console.log(person[firstName]);     // "Nicholas"
+    console.log(person[lastName]);      // "Zakas"

+With computer property names in object literals, symbols are very easy to work with.

+### Sharing Symbols

+You may find that you want different parts of your code to use the same symbols.
+For example, suppose you have two different object types in your application that should use the same symbol property to represent a unique identifier.
+Keeping track of symbols across files or large codebases can be difficult and error-prone.
+That's why ECMAScript 6 provides a global symbol registry that you can access at any point in time.

+When you want to create a symbol to be shared, use the `Symbol.for()` method instead of calling `Symbol()`.
+The `Symbol.for()` method accepts a single parameter, which is a string identifier for the symbol you want to create (this value doubles as the description).
+For example:

+    var uid = Symbol.for("uid");
+    var object = {};

+    object[uid] = "12345";

+    console.log(object[uid]);       // "Nicholas"
+    console.log(uid);               // "Symbol(uid)"

+The `Symbol.for()` method first searches the global symbol registry to see if a symbol with the key `"uid"` exists.
+If so, then it returns the already existing symbol.
+If no such symbol exists, then a new symbol is created and registered into the global symbol registry using the specified key.
+The new symbol is then returned.
+That means subsequent calls to `Symbol.for()` using the same key will return the same symbol:

+    var uid = Symbol.for("uid");
+    var object = {};

+    object[uid] = "12345";

+    console.log(object[uid]);       // "Nicholas"
+    console.log(uid);               // "Symbol(uid)"

+    var uid2 = Symbol.for("uid");

+    console.log(uid === uid2);      // true
+    console.log(object[uid2]);      // "Nicholas"
+    console.log(uid2);              // "Symbol(uid)"

+In this example, `uid` and `uid2` contain the same symbol and so they can be used interchangeably.
+The first call to `Symbol.for()` creates the symbol and second call retrieves the symbol from the global symbol registry.

+Another unique aspect of shared symbols is that you can retrieve the key associated with a symbol in the global symbol registry by using `Symbol.keyFor()`, for example:

+    var uid = Symbol.for("uid");
+    console.log(Symbol.keyFor(uid));    // "uid"

+    var uid2 = Symbol.for("uid");
+    console.log(Symbol.keyFor(uid2));   // "uid"

+    var uid3 = Symbol("uid");
+    console.log(Symbol.keyFor(uid3));   // undefined

+Notice that both `uid` and `uid2` return the key `"uid"`.
+The symbol `uid3` doesn't exist in the global symbol registry, so it has no key associated with it and so `Symbol.keyFor()` returns `undefined`.

+W> The global symbol registry is a shared environment, just like the global scope.
+That means you can't make assumptions about what is or is not already present in that environment.
+You should use namespacing of symbol keys to reduce the likelihood of naming collisions when using third-party components.
+For example, jQuery might prefix all keys with `"jquery."`, such as `"jquery.element"`.

+### Finding Object Symbols

+TODO

 ## Object Destructuring